International Child Custody

 If a divorce is pending or has just taken place, a parent may fear that a parent who is a foreign national or has significant ties to another country will abduct the child or take them out of the country without consent or in violation of court orders.
 They may also be concerned that a child will be wrongfully retained in another state or country during their visitation with the other parent.

 The Uniform Child Abduction Prevention Act was enacted to protect children from being abducted or kidnapped and to strengthen the UCCJEA by permitting a court to put into place certain protective measures before and after it determines parental responsibilities.
 These measures may include imposing travel restrictions, providing detailed descriptions of each parent’s custody and visitation rights, identifying a child’s habitual residence, implementing penalties for any violations of visitation or custody, reviewing the reasons for a potential abduction, and considering other matters like the potential harm to a child from an abduction or the legal difficulties of returning the abducted child.

-At Plog & Stein, our experienced attorneys are ready to be your advocate in an international child custody dispute in Colorado.
+At Plog & Stein, P.C., our experienced attorneys are ready to be your advocate in an international child custody dispute in Colorado.
 If you are concerned that your child has been kidnapped or is at risk of abduction by the other parent, you should retain counsel quickly.
-With over 60 years of combined legal experience, we are well versed in all aspects of Colorado child custody.
-Contact us online or call the Denver attorneys at Plog & Stein at (303) 781-0322.
+With over 70 years of combined legal experience, we are well versed in all aspects of Colorado child custody.
+Contact us online or call the family law attorneys in Denver at Plog & Stein, P.C. at (303) 781-0322.
 We also represent people who need a custody or visitation lawyer in Castle Rock, Highlands Ranch, Centennial, and Aurora, as well as other communities in Arapahoe, Douglas, and Denver Counties.